 Air handler vs Heat Pump

-Similar to how an air handler works with an AC, an air handler works in tandem with your heat pump.
-Heat pumps are used to control your comfort by transferring heat, rather than producing it, and the air handler assists in moving all that heated or cooled air.
+Just like an air handler works with an AC, an air handler works together with your heat pump.
+Heat pumps are used to control your comfort by transferring heat, rather than producing it, and the air handler helps move all that heated or cooled air.

 Air handler vs blower

 Air handlers are not blowers.
-This confuses some of our customers, but it's not too hard to understand and we're happy to explain the difference.
+This puzzles some people, but it's not too hard to understand and we're happy to explain the difference.
 An air handler includes the blower, and several other pieces in the unit.
 You may have dampers, filters, mixing chambers and more in an air handler.
 The blower is just one part of a greater whole.